MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-pxe-boot.md

 This article describes basic processes of Preboot Execution Environment (PXE) boot in Configuration Manager, how they work, and how they interoperate with each other.

-_Original product version:_ &nbsp; System Center Configuration Manager (current branch), Microsoft System Center 2012 R2 Configuration Manager, Microsoft System Center 2012 Configuration Manager
+_Original product version:_ &nbsp; Configuration Manager (current branch), Microsoft System Center 2012 R2 Configuration Manager, Microsoft System Center 2012 Configuration Manager
 _Original KB number:_ &nbsp; 4468601

 ## Introduction